 These shutdowns were based on "connection, coherence and communication with the Gülen Terror Organization (FETO/PYD) which has been established as a threat to national security; as well as terror organizations and structures and groups which have been declared as acting against the security of the state, by the National Security Council."

-First 16 TV channels were shut down through decree 668, 12 were shut down by RTÜK based on decree 668.
-On October 3, Med Nûçe TV, which broadcasted in Europe, banned on French satellite Eutelsat through Turkey's official request.
+16 TV channels have been shut down through decree 668, 19 were shut down by RTÜK based on decree 668.
+On October 3, Med Nûçe TV (Kurdish), which broadcasted in Europe, banned on French satellite Eutelsat through Turkey's official request.